Mexico national team: San Memo Ochoa does it again as Mexico moves on to Gold Cup semifinal | Goal.com

 🇨🇷 Costa Rica ✅ ✅ ❌ ✅ ✅ ❌ pic.twitter.com/06szpyKuD0

-Really, El Tri needed him before that.
-With the scoreline at 1-1 in the 108th minute, Costa Rica broke through the back line.
+Really, El Tri needed him before the critical save in the shootout.
+With the scoreline at 1-1 in the 108th minute, Costa Rica broke through Mexico's back line.
 Jonathan McDonald ripped a shot toward the goal, but Ochoa extended to his left and used both hands to push the chance aside.

-"Memo’s stop certainly saved the game," Mexico manager Tata Martino said after the match in his post-match news conference.

 But it did go to penalties, and Ochoa was there again.
 It was a rare game for Mexico in that the opponent wanted to attack as well.
 Often in Concacaf, teams are happy enough to sit back and hope to hit Mexico on a counter or a set piece.
 Costa Rica wasn't going to turn down those types of opportunities, but it was going for goals from the run of play as well.

+"That's how these types of games are.
+We're playing against an opponent that also is a candidate to be in the final, that has grown a lot and that has good players," Ochoa said.
+"We knew it was going to be a very intense game.
+Always in the calculus, you think you'll play Costa Rica later, not now."

-The goal eventually came from a penalty that would've been reversed were there VAR in this tournament.
+The Ticos' goal eventually came from a penalty that would've been reversed were there VAR in this tournament.
 As it was, the call stood - much to Martino's frustration.
 Later, he asked the referee about a handball he spotted near midfield and earned a yellow card for his protest, his second of the tournament meaning he'll be suspended from the touchline for the semifinal against Haiti.
+Better that than to not have his team in the game at all, though.
+That frustration falls to Gustavo Matosas.
+The Costa Rica boss congratulated Mexico on its win but also hinted that he felt his side may have been the better team over the long-haul.

+"You’re asking a question that doesn’t matter in football.
+In football, you can’t talk about justice," he said, when asked if the Ticos should've moved on in the tournament.
+"The one who scores, wins."

+The matchup always looked tough, but the night didn't start with any signs of just how many of the Mexico fans in attendance would end up with their nails bitten off by the end of it.

-Raul Jimenez's opener was what Mexico needed.
+Raul Jimenez's opener just before the break was what Mexico needed.
 It was a calm finish from one of its veterans.
 And while those players kept their cool as the match stretched into extra time, the same shows of quality were tough to find at times.
-Andres Guardado and Jonathan dos Santos both have been struggling with hamstring injuries and looked like players who are carrying knocks Sunday night.
+Andres Guardado and Jonathan dos Santos both have been struggling with hamstring injuries and Saturday night looked like players who are carrying knocks.
 Hector Moreno is fit for only limited minutes.

+That said, Martino enjoyed quality performances from many of his younger players, with Rodolfo Pizarro standing out and substitutes Carlos Rodriguez and Roberto Alvarado both doing whatever they could to end the game in 90 minutes.

+"The credit goes to everyone," Ochoa said.
+"My teammates also took the kicks really well and at the end I was happy to save one and help the team."